MissionBit/missionbit.github.io/README.md

 The most straightforward way is to install [Docker Desktop], which takes care of managing the software required to build the site.

+You can also use [Visual Studio Code Remote] to make it easier to manage this container.

 ## HACKING

 Open a Terminal and change to the directory where you've checked out